Thing34872/thing34872.github.io/README.md

 # What i'm currently doing
-Trying some code for my website.
+Adding finishing touches to my website